Pallid swift

-The pallid swift (Apus pallidus) is a small bird, superficially similar to a barn swallow or house martin.
-It is, however, completely unrelated to those passerine species, since the swifts are in the order Apodiformes.
-The resemblances between the groups are due to convergent evolution reflecting similar life styles.
+The pallid swift (Apus pallidus) is a swift (order Apodiformes).
 Swifts have very short legs which they use only for clinging to vertical surfaces.
 The genus name Apus is Latin for a swift, thought by the ancients to be a type of swallow with no feet (from Ancient Greek α, a, "without", and πούς, pous, "foot"), and pallidus is Latin for "pale".
-They never settle voluntarily on the ground.
-Swifts spend most of their lives in the air, living on the insects they catch in their beaks.
+Like other swifts they never settle voluntarily on the ground, but spend most of their lives in the air, living on the insects they catch in their beaks.
 They drink on the wing.

 Taxonomy

 The pallid swift was first described by English naturalist George Ernest Shelley in 1870.

 Description

 This 16–17 cm long species is very similar to the common swift, and separation is only possible with good views.
 Like its relative, it has a short forked tail and very long swept-back wings that resemble a crescent or a boomerang.

 It is entirely dark except for a large white throat patch which is frequently visible from a distance.
 It is chunkier and browner than common swift, and the slightly paler flight feathers, underparts and rump give more contrast than that species.
 It also has a scalier looking belly and subtly different flight action.
 The call is a loud dry scream similar to that of its relative, though possibly more disyllabic.